-In March 2014, IDG-Accel China Growth Fund III L.P. and IDG-Accel China III Investors L.P. (collectively referred to as "IDG-Accel Funds") acquired US\$3.0 million convertible preferred shares of Phoenix FM Limited ("FM"), previously a subsidiary of the Company, to accelerate development of the ifeng application business.
-Despite holding 100% of FM's ordinary shares, the Company accounted for its investment in FM as an equity investment since the Company did not control FM due to substantive participating rights that have been provided to the IDG-Accel Funds.
-On the date the Company lost control of FM in March, 2014, the Company recognized a gain of RMB18.0 million in the consolidated statements of comprehensive income primarily arising from the difference between the fair value of its 100% equity interest of ordinary shares and the carrying amount of net assets in FM.
-The fair value of the ordinary shares was estimated by management after considering an independent valuation performed by a reputable appraisal firm.
-As of December 31, 2015 and 2016, the carrying values of equity investment in FM were nil and nil, respectively.
-In addition to the equity investment in FM, there was a RMB15.2 million loan receivable due from FM which has been impaired with an impairment amount of RMB9.0 million recorded in "Loss from equity investments, including impairments" for the year ended December 31, 2015.
-In 2016, Phoenix FM repaid certain loans with a total amount of RMB7.2 million (US\$1.0 million) and the impairment for loan receivable due from FM recorded in 2015 had been recovered of approximately RMB1.0 million (US\$0.1 million)
+Despite holding 100% ordinary shares of Phoenix FM Limited ("Phoenix FM"), the Company accounts for its investment in Phoenix FM as an equity investment since the Company did not control Phoenix FM due to substantive participating rights that have been provided to IDG-Accel China Growth Fund III L.P. and IDG-Accel China III Investors L.P., who invested in preferred shares of Phoenix FM.
+As of December 31, 2016 and 2017, the carrying values of equity investment in Phoenix FM were nil and nil, respectively.
+In addition to the equity investment in Phoenix FM, there was a RMB15.2 million loan receivable due from Phoenix FM which was impaired with an impairment amount of RMB9.0 million recorded in "Loss from equity investments, including impairments" for the year ended December 31, 2015.
+In 2016, Phoenix FM repaid RMB7.2 million and the impairment for loan receivable due from Phoenix FM of approximately RMB1.0 million recorded in 2015 had been recovered.